 • Certain charges on telephone bills are eligible and others are not.
-PIA may ask for a breakdown of a line item on a telephone bill labeled "Miscellaneous Charges."
+PIA may ask for a breakdown of a line item on a telephone bill labeled "Miscellaneous Charges" or "Other Charges and Credits."
+In this case, you should provide only the relevant portion of the telephone bill that itemizes those charges and credits.